Health Effects of Chlorine in Drinking Water

 water.
 Chlorination destroys all animal and microbial life, leaving no trace of

-when halogenated organic compounds, such as chloroform, were identified in
+years when halogenated organic compounds, such as chloroform, were identified

-chlorinated drinking water supplies.
-Recent surveys show that these compounds
+in chlorinated drinking water supplies.
+Recent surveys show that these

 These